chrismahsu/AndroidApps/README.md

 ### Raw_Dataset.zip
 A set of labeled permission requests, grouped by permission ID.
-1 means permission request is justified, 0 means not justified
+1 means permission request is justified, 0 means not justified, 5 (if exists) means uncertain.